 Once you have found the household, it is relatively easy to find people to help you run it.
 Most expats have a housekeeper or nanny since it is so affordable and almost necessary to keep homes, especially floors, clean with all the dust.
 For nannies and live-in help it is best to go through an agency to handle all of the sponsorship and screening issues.
 If you just require once a week or intermittent cleaning, you can ask friends for names or just wait for the flood of offers from your neighbors’ housekeepers or compound staff who want to earn extra money on their days off.

 A mobile phone is a must in Qatar.
-Once you choose one of the two service providers, Vodaphone or QTel, and purchase a SIM card, you can select a plan or just buy credits as needed.
-Both providers have kiosks and stores throughout the city.
-For internet service, QTel is the one and only provider.
-They are very responsive and helpful, but you may have to wait a while for your installation.
+Once you choose one of the two service providers, Vodaphone or Ooredoo, and purchase a SIM card, you can select a plan or just buy credits as needed.
+Both providers have kiosks and stores throughout the city and are also the main broadband suppliers.
+They are usuallyvery responsive and helpful, but you may have to wait a while for your installation.
 Be sure to contact them as soon as you have lease in hand.
-Internet connections are notoriously slow, but there is talk of Qatar installing fiber optics which should speed things up in the future.

-TV/Cable - Qtel is the only cable provider with various packages of Westerns and Arabic shows.
+TV/Cable - Ooredoo is the main cable provider with various packages of Westerns and Arabic shows.
 Many expats sign up for one (or more) of the numerous satellite companies.
 Most villas have satellites dishes already installed, but it is up to the individual renter to establish service.